eclipse-archived/ceylon-lang.org/documentation/1.1/tour/typeinference.md

 understand.

 However, Ceylon does have the ability to infer the type of a local variable or the return type of a local method.
-Just place the keyword `value` (in the case of a local variable) or `function` (in the case of a local method) in place of the type declaration.
+Just place the keyword `value` (in the case of a local value) or `function` (in the case of a local function) in place of the type declaration.

 <!-- try-pre:
     Float pi = 3.14159;